 This open wooden home bar with two shelves and lighting is made of oak and graphite glass.
 It has three different trays to keep bottles, glassware, and other accessories in an organized manner.
 There is an option to choose the finishing for its metal base from black lacquered or brass.

 Villa Otto luxurious residential villa by Massimo Mercurio

 Villa Otto in Jervois Hill area of Singapore has been designed in shape of eight, which is considered a lucky number in Chinese culture.
 Curvy interlocking pavilions of the building emphasize the form and draw natural light to the building.
-This luxury villa also looks like a spaceship while all round stainless steel cladding adds a unique charm to the exteriors of house.
+This luxury villa also looks like a spaceship while all round stainless steel cladding adds a unique charm to the exteriors of the house.

 Three cubes in the forest by Kotoaki Asano and Makoto Kasuda

 These three cubes are actually movable pavilions inspired by traditional Japanese tea rooms.
 They can be transported by trucks and can be used as furniture, artwork, small dwellings and playground for children.
-You can install them in the backyard as playroom, yoga studio or a rest pod, while they can also be installed as public furniture and small waiting rooms.
-All the cubes have seats and windows, so that children or adults can stay inside for a long.
+You can install them in the backyard as a playroom, yoga studio or a rest pod, while they can also be installed as public furniture and small waiting rooms.
+All the cubes have seats and windows so that children or adults can stay inside for a long.

 Star Seafood restaurant by Saber Sajadi